jmmortega/MAUIUpdateGuide/MAUISamples/MauiSamples.md

 - [Weather Twenty one](https://github.com/davidortinau/WeatherTwentyOne) from Daivd Ortinau
 - [Dotnet Podcasts](https://github.com/microsoft/dotnet-podcasts) from Microsoft.
 A good sample to create a good entire solution using .NET with the new features.
+- [MAUI Workshop](https://github.com/dotnet-presentations/dotnet-maui-workshop) from Microsoft.
+A cool workshop to understand MAUI